SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

       $ cd /etc/yum.repos.d/

-9. List in long format and print lines matching a pattern for the cuda file:
+9. List in long format and print lines matching a pattern for the CUDA file:

    .. code-block:: console